Skip to contents

 )

-The function returns a filtered count matrix after applying quality control steps.
-The order of filtering is: first genes, then samples.
+The function returns a filtered bulk count matrix after applying quality control steps.

 Quality Control Metrics Reported